 You must be the owner of an AMI to associate a product code with it.
-You can associate a single product code with more than one paid AMI.
+Each AMI can have only a single product code associated with it, but you can associate a single product code with more than one AMI.
 You might do this if you have similar versions of an AMI (for example, a 32-bit version and a 64-bit version), you've assigned them all the same price, and you'd like to minimize the number of Amazon DevPay product codes you have (to make your bookkeeping easier).